Skip to main content

 • What is each group's role or management authority in relation to the management need?

-• What individuals, beyond immediate end users, could you engage to ensure inclusivity of perspectives and context, so that you can be fully responsive to the management need?
+• What individuals, beyond immediate users, could you engage to ensure inclusivity of perspectives and context, so that you can be fully responsive to the management need?

 • What problems or challenges could the project help you address?